cda-group/arcon/guide/src/introduction/data_format.md

-## Declaring Data directly in Rust
+## Declaring ArconType directly in Rust

 First make sure that you have also added prost as a dependency.